PipesAndFiltersProject/ProcessorNode/README.md

 Optional configuration items include encryption:

 * `encrypt` -- With the value `rot13` supported currently.
-When this configuration value is in the config file, Node will encrypt the payload of the JSON package using [rot13](https://en.wikipedia.org/wiki/ROT13) before sending the JSON to the next node.
+When this configuration value is in the config file, Node will encrypt the payload of the JSON package if the type of the package is `data`, using [rot13](https://en.wikipedia.org/wiki/ROT13) before sending the JSON to the next node.
 Incoming JSON payload will be also decrypted using rot13.

 If using encryption, obviously all the nodes in the same Pipes & Filters installation **must** use the same encryption setting.
-Note that only the payload of the JSON is encrypted, other parts of the JSON message are *not* encrypted.
-See [JSONDocs](JSONDocs.md) for details on JSON messages.
+Note that only the payload of the JSON packages of type `data` is encrypted, other parts of the JSON message are *not* encrypted.
+Nor the payload of the `control` or `configuration` messages See [JSONDocs](JSONDocs.md) for details on JSON messages and their types.

 If the application wants to use the ProcessorNode remote configuration features, configuration file should additionally include: